Nadolina/Rapid-curation-2.0/README.md

 4. The ability to open two pretextview windows, for comparison of pre-/post-curation maps.
 I fear my computer would promptly melt though.
 5. Need to sort the fasta before plotting pretextmap - gfastats <fasta> --sort ascending.
 This will require another file to track these movments.
 Perhaps just a GFA?
 Will require a renaming function in that case if we intend to keep to a gfa.
 6. Generating the chromosome file that is necessary for NCBI submissions.
 Will need to be able to double check for unloc pieces.
+7. Another program for automatically pushing the curated files to S3.

 ## FAQ